-Tinnitus affects approximately 15 million Americans.
+Tinnitus affects approximately 15% of the general public.
 For each sufferer, the symptoms may vary from whistling sounds to ringing, from buzzing sounds to ticking, and it can present itself as intermittent sounds or a non-stop noise from several months to many years.

 I often receive questions about tinnitus from patients, so I’ve compiled the most common questions, which I will answer in this blog.

-A. Frequent exposure to loud noises is a very common case.
+A. Tinnitus causes vary.
+Frequent exposure to loud noises is a very common cause.
 Other causes can include earwax, hearing loss, stress, medications, head injuries, and other neurological diseases.
 Patients with vertigo or ear pressure may also experience tinnitus.

 Rest assured, tinnitus is not an illness in itself, but a symptom of something else.
 Contrary to popular belief, it doesn’t cause deafness, although people with hearing loss may experience tinnitus – even if they are completely deaf.

 While it can be disruptive to your sleep and general well-being, the good news is that 50% of suffers do find that their tinnitus does taper off with time.